Baker Mayfield, Browns Keep Playoff Hopes Alive with 17-16 Win vs. Broncos

 Still, he found a way to win the game.

 That's not even mentioning the fact that the Broncos have one of the top pass rushes in the NFL.
-Denver entered Week 15 tied for fourth with 40 sacks, led by former Super Bowl MVP Von Miller (13.5 sacks) and Defensive Rookie of the Year candidate Bradley Chubb (12).
+Denver entered Week 15 tied for fourth with 40 sacks, led by former Super Bowl MVP Von Miller (13.5 sacks, plus one against the Browns) and Defensive Rookie of the Year candidate Bradley Chubb (12).
 That's a tough duo for any quarterback to face, let alone someone making just his 11th career start.

 Don't forget, Mayfield entered the game having completed 64.4 percent of his passes, including 74.8 percent over the last four games.
 While he does need to take better care of the football (seven fumbles on the season, four interceptions in the last three games), his inaccuracy against the Broncos appears to be a blip on the radar rather than a worrisome trend.